 AAA Editor Notes

 Daytime tours offer a chance to walk around the 2,362-seat auditorium, fully restored after an $8 million renovation in the 1990s.
 Displays and exhibits highlight the building's storied history and feature costumes worn by Ryman performers.
-A recording studio offers visitors the chance to cut their own CD.
+Visitors can cut their own CDs at a recording studio inside.

 Guided backstage tours are available.